Notes and comments on this article by Micah Linnemeier.

 CLIs are more widely available

-- They use less resources and have fewer dependencies so can be more easily installed on any machine.
+- They use fewer resources and have fewer dependencies so can be more easily installed on any machine.

 - They work in low latency environments.